-- Manage income and expenses to protect the viability of the Centre. - Provide information to the Committee to enable them to effectively manage the Centre's finances. - Maintain cash at bank of at least \$4,000. - Require timely payment of fees by all families, closely monitor outstanding fees and take prompt action to recover outstanding fees and limit potential bad debts. - Pay all accounts promptly to avoid penalties. - Fundraising will be encouraged and supported by the Committee, but will not be a part of the income required in the budget. - Applications for all available grants and other forms of assistance will be encouraged and supported by the Committee, but will not be a part of the income required in the budget. - Provide financial information to families, through reports provided at AGM and in response to ad hoc requests.
+- Manage income and expenses to protect the viability of the Centre. - Provide information to the Committee to enable them to effectively manage the Centre's finances. - Maintain a balance on the Centre's Visa Card of at least \$5,000.00. - Require timely payment of fees by all families, closely monitor outstanding fees and take prompt action to recover outstanding fees and limit potential bad debts. - Pay all accounts promptly to avoid penalties. - Fundraising will be encouraged and supported by the Committee, but will not be a part of the income required in the budget. - Applications for all available grants and other forms of assistance will be encouraged and supported by the Committee, but will not be a part of the income required in the budget. - Provide financial information to families, through reports provided at AGM and in response to ad hoc requests.